App version: 0.1.0

 Merchant Cash Advance Regulation Overview

-Some cash advance companies may agree to abide by the Small Business Borrowers’ Bill of Rights.
-This bill of rights was created by the Responsible Business Lending Coalition, and elements of it include:
+Some merchant cash advance companies may agree to abide by the Small Business Borrowers’ Bill of Rights.
+The Responsible Business Lending Coalition pioneered the creation of the Small Business Borrowers’ Bill of Rights, and elements of it include:

 • The right to transparent pricing and terms